yongssh/cinefriends/README.md

-Cinefriends is an app for movie-loving friends to compare viewing habits from the last calendar year.
-This was built with React, with backend scripts stored in AWS Lambda and S3.
+Cinefriends is a platform for movie-loving friends to compare viewing habits from the last calendar year, using Letterboxd data and The Movie Database (TMDB) API).
+This was built with React, with backend scripts stored in AWS.

 ### Notes: